Design the Future of Fashion, Canada’s Circular Design Toolkit

 • Many Canadian brands and manufacturers lack consistent understanding of circular design; what it is, how it works, and how to implement it.

-• Canada’s textile recycling and reuse infrastructure remains uneven, standards are fragmented and national definitions vary, making global frameworks difficult to apply without localization.
+• Canada’s textile recycling and reuse infrastructure varies widely across regions, creating an uneven landscape that makes global circular design frameworks difficult to apply without contextual adaptation.

 • Educators and emerging designers need accessible, Canadian-relevant resources that bridge theory and practice.

-• This Toolkit closes the gap by bringing global best practice into the Canadian context, aligning design decisions, business models and system-level opportunities.
+• This Toolkit closes the gap by bringing global best practices into the Canadian context, aligning design decisions, business models and system-level opportunities.

 How you can get involved